jenkinsci/blueocean-plugin/blueocean-js-extensions/README.md

 point, it is not required due to the dynamic nature of javascript.
 As long as the same contract is met by the extension, it will function properly.

-`@Priority` is a class decorator to set priority between extensions. _Note: this must be defined *after* the `@Extension` declaration.
+`@Ordinal` is a class decorator to set priority between extensions. _Note: this must be defined *after* the `@Extension` declaration.

 `@ExtensionList` is the property decorator to inject an extension list of a